EddyVerbruggen/nativescript-clipboard/README.md

 A NativeScript plugin to copy and paste data from and to the device clipboard.

+> 💡 Plugin version 2.0.0+ is compatible with NativeScript 7+.
+If you need to target older NativeScript versions, please stick to plugin version 1.2.0.

 ## Installation
 Run the following command from the root of your project: